innodatalabs/innodatalabs.github.io/_posts/2017-08-15-the-newb-guide-to-google-cloud-machine-learning-engine-episode-one.md

 ### Version created

-After waiting what seems like enternity, the following screen will show an associated a version to your model.
+After waiting what seems like enternity or ten minutes, the following screen will show an associated a version to your model.
 Since it is the first version we have associated to the model, it will be the default version.
 ![Version created](../images/versioncreated.png "created version")

 ### Naming models and versions